Psychometric & Vocational Assessment Tests

-The value of testing is an ongoing debate, however it is accepted that clients need to be assessed and if used wisely vocational assessment instruments provide valuable information to the adviser.
+The value of testing is an ongoing debate, however, it is accepted that clients need to be assessed and if used wisely vocational assessment instruments provide valuable information to the adviser.

 ACMA uses a multi part written assessment and online psychometric test, as well as personally evaluating each client.
 This combination has proven to ultimately provide a highly accurate profile that then enables specific advice and direction to be developed.

-Formal assessment provides a reasonably accurate vehicle to identify a person’s interests, values and abilities and consequently make informed career choices.
+The formal assessment provides a reasonably accurate vehicle to identify a person’s interests, values and abilities and consequently make informed career choices.

 The overall objective of these tests is to assist clients to make more objective and rational career decisions.
-Accordingly, the central task of narrowing career options is assisted by assessments tests, promoting self knowledge and self development, plus the keys to considering various occupations.
+Accordingly, the central task of narrowing career options is assisted by assessments tests, promoting self-knowledge and self-development, plus the keys to considering various occupations.

 Tests are based on the following factors: